Typ0Codes/Typ0s-Random-Things/README.md

 <h1>CREDITS</h1>
 SLDTyp0 for programming and 3d scanning
 <br>
-<a href='https://sketchfab.com/noorani.hasnain3'>Hasnain on sketchfab for walkman 3d model<a>
+<a href='https://sketchfab.com/noorani.hasnain3'>Hasnain on sketchfab for walkman 3d model</a>
 <br>
 Kings of convience for some songs there music is peak and its like the only music ive listened too for 10 years until super recently
 <br>
+<a href='https://sketchfab.com/timRAGE90'>timRAGE90 on sketchfab for moonshine 3d model</a>
 <h1>FEATURES</h1>
 Will's Hat Scrap
 <br>